oVirt/ovirt-site/source/feature/gluster-volume-capacity.html.md

 ## User Flows

 To view Gluster Volume Capacity, User goes to "Volumes" tab where capacity information will be displayed as part of each volume row.
-A new column 'Capacity' will be shown just before the 'Activities' column.
-Capacity information will be shown as graphic with total space available and percentage of usage ,etc.
+A new column 'Space Used' will be shown just before the 'Activities' column.
+Capacity information will be shown as progress bar with percentage of usage and a clock icon to refresh the detail.On hovering the clock icon user can get information about when the last update was made.

 ![](VolumeCapacity.png "VolumeCapacity.png")